 Heavy metals occur naturally and are present in air, soil, and water.
 They are also a byproduct of many industrial activities.

 Work, pollution, and certain products can expose people to heavy metals.
 Heavy metals may also be present in some foods, such as mercury-contaminated fish.

-If a company uses CLIA- or CAP-certified labs, the test results are more likely to be accurate.
-However, user error, such as collecting a sample incorrectly, can affect accuracy.
+If a company uses Clinical Laboratory Improvement Amendments- or College of American Pathologists-certified labs, the test results are more likely to be accurate.
+However, user errors, such as collecting a sample incorrectly, can affect accuracy.